rmtew/peasauce/README.md

 ## Future Work

-This is intended to be a summarised list of short points that briefly note intended work, or possible future work.
+This is intended to be a summarised list of points that briefly note intended work, or possible future work.

 ### Short Term

 #### Bugs

-* UI: Should split blocks based on known symbols before any disassembly (BSS addresses good example).
+* File loading: Need to track both addresses that were relocated, and addresses at which relocations were made.
+This will give more correct labeling.
+* UI: Next code / next data use EnsureVisible which is not good enough.
+* UI: Goto address menu item goes to the start of the block that includes that address.
+It needs to calculate the line number for an address and go to that.
 * UI: Should split blocks on address discovery.
 * UI: Address extraction from disassembly match should not happen in UI, as UI should not be m68k specific.
 * UI: Disassembly text label placement should not happen in UI, as UI should not be m68k specific.